vmware-archive/vsphere-storage-for-docker/docs/external/faq.md

 Please refer [release convention](https://github.com/vmware/docker-volume-vsphere/blob/master/CONTRIBUTING.md#release-naming-convention) for more details.

-### Can I use the full volume like "vol@datastore" in compose file with vDVS?
+### Can I use the full volume like "vol@datastore" in compose file with VDVS?
 Yes, it is supported starting from Docker 17.09-ce release and compose 3.4.
 Please refer to this [example](https://github.com/vmware/docker-volume-vsphere/blob/master/docs/external/docker-stacks.md).

 ## Troubleshooting